 The Trump administration has launched an unprecedented assault against asylum seekers.
 In its latest move, it issued a sweeping asylum ban, barring from asylum eligibility any refugee who crossed through another country on her way to the United States without first requesting asylum in that country.
 This focus on demonizing and criminalizing people seeking protection from persecution flouts administrative and statutory protections in the United States.

-In response to the administration’s latest attack on asylum, Human Rights First, Capital Area Immigrants’ Rights Coalition (“CAIR Coalition”), and Refugee and Immigrant Center for Education and Legal Services Inc. (RAICES), on behalf of themselves and nine asylum seekers, filed a lawsuit to challenge this ban and protect the rights of asylum seekers.
+In response to the administration’s latest attack on asylum, Human Rights First, Capital Area Immigrants’ Rights Coalition (“CAIR Coalition”), and Refugee and Immigrant Center for Education and Legal Services Inc. (RAICES), on behalf of themselves and nine asylum seekers, brought a victorious lawsuit that challenged this ban and protected the rights of asylum seekers.

 CAIR Coalition v.
 Trump challenges the Trump administration’s rule barring individuals that traveled through another country before crossing through the U.S. southern border.

 On July 16, 2019 Attorney General William Barr issued interim final rule “Asylum Eligibility and Procedural Modifications”, outside the normal proposed notice and comment process for federal regulations.
 This rule bars refugees from asylum simply because they passed through a third country before crossing the U.S. southern border and did not seek asylum in that third country.
 Because of limited capacity to adjudicate asylum claims, information, and safety concerns in several of those third countries, seeking asylum and attaining a final determination elsewhere is often impossible.